fenago/ansible-course/md/Lab_4.md

 [skipped] because the result of our [when] clause ([Conditional]) was [false].

-Hence, we can see so far that loops are easy to define and work with---but you may be asking, *can you create nested loops?* The answer to that question is *yes*, but there is a catch---the special variable named [item] would clash as both the inner and outer loops would use the same variable name.
-This would mean the results from your nested loop run would be, at best, unexpected.

-Fortunately, there is a [loop] parameter called [loop\_control], which allows you to change the name of the special variable containing the data from the current [loop] iteration from [item] to something of your choosing.
-Let\'s create a nested loop to see how this works.

 First of all, we\'ll create a playbook in the usual manner, with a single task to run in a loop.
 To generate our nested loop, we\'ll use